| Home | ABC and 123 Stickers | Index |

 (Use small stickers like hearts, flowers and stars to cover splices.
 Use the same stickers elsewhere on the page so it will be less obvious.
 Punctuation mark stickers also can be used to alter a letter.)

-A - use an upside down V and any other straight piece of another letter
+A - use an upside down V and a straight piece from another letter

-B - use an R by trimming it a little and putting a sticker to cover the missing part
+B - trim an R and put a sticker to cover the missing part

 B - use a D and add a sticker where needed

-C - form it from an O, G, Q, a zero, a six or an upside down D
+C - cut it from an O, G, Q, a zero, a six or an upside down D

-D - use a C, O, G or Q and add a straight piece from a letter you don't think you will use
+D - use a C, O, G or Q and add a straight piece from another letter

-D - trim away part of the B and use a sticker to cover where needed
+D - trim the B and use a sticker to cover where needed

 E - trim off part of the B